Mainz Reduit

 How long should I spend visiting?

-A visit to Mainz Reduit typically requires about one to two hours, allowing ample time to explore the site and appreciate its historical significance.
+A visit to Mainz Reduit typically takes about 2-3 hours, allowing time to explore the site and absorb its historical significance.

 Is photography allowed?